Rithikkaa-17/Heal_Sync/README.md

 # Heal Sync - Intelligent Healing for Smart Implants
 # Overview
-Heal Sync is a solution developed for the Shine Healthcare Hackathon 2025.
 It addresses the critical issue of post-surgery biomedical implant monitoring.
 By transforming implants from passive devices into intelligent healers, Heal Sync enables real-time health tracking and early detection of complications, dramatically improving patient outcomes.

 # The Problem
 Currently, 45-65% of implants face complications like infection or rejection due to a lack of continuous monitoring.
 This leads to costly, painful and risky revision surgeries.